hove-io/navitia_sdk_docs/docs/schedule/android/releases/2.9.4/index.md

 <h2>🗓 25 Feb 2025</h2>

 #### Fixes
-- Fix the issue where lines were not updating when a network was selected
+- Fix lines list not updated when a network is selected
 - Fix the preselection of the date in the timetable
 - Directly show the direction when it is unique in the timetable
 - Fix the display of the direction selector when there is no data to show